mnebes/emneb.dev/posts/02-generating-chord-progressions-in-fsharp.md

 - The sound spectrum is continuous, but we subdivide it into discrete steps: notes.
 - Pitch is essentially a frequency of a sound.
 For example, it is agreed that the "middle A" pitch is 440 Hz.
 - Sound is governed by the [harmonic series](https://en.wikipedia.org/wiki/Harmonic_series_(music)).
 In the Western (and some other) traditions we give a sound the same name (note) every time the frequency doubles.
 This is called an **octave**.
 - For convenience, we decided to divide an octave into 12 equal parts, thus giving us 12 notes in an octave.
-The distance between those notes is a **semitone**.
+The distance between these notes is a **semitone**.
 > Sidenote: This is actually a quite recent invention and is called [12-tone equal temperament or 12TET](https://en.wikipedia.org/wiki/12_equal_temperament).
 - If a set of notes is played simultaneously we call it a **chord**
 - A scale is essentially just a set of notes (traditionally ascending in pitch).
 - A **key** tone is the "main" tone of a scale.
 The center to which everything seems to gravitate towards.

 Finally, knowing all that, what is a chord progression?
 It's as simple as it sounds: a sequence of chords, that is notes played together.
-In and of themselves there is not much interesting about chord progressions.
+In and of itself there is not much interesting about chord progressions.
 However, with time we noticed that some chords sound particularly "good" or "right" after some other chords.
 This is apparent in a lot of western classical, pop, or jazz music.
 A "one-four-five" is one such common progression, and a "two-five" is another.
-When practicing an instrument or as a starting point for some more creative endeavor like composing it might be nice to be able to generate any progression in any key and tell some program to play it, so this is what I set out to do.
+When practicing an instrument or as a starting point for some more creative endeavor like composing it might be nice to be able to generate any progression in any key and tell some program to play it, so this is what we'll try to do.

 ## Laying out the basics